 The number of Scouts achieving the Eagle rank has increased dramatically since the Rio Grande Council added Winter Camp to its rich tradition of quality programs.
 Scouters who have participated in past Winter Camps can feel proud of having been a part of this great achievement.
 We can’t emphasize enough what a great opportunity Winter Camp represents toward keeping our scouts on their Trail to Eagle all at an affordable price.

 This year we celebrate our 29th Winter Camp and 114 years of Scouting!!!
 On behalf of the Rio Grande Council and the Winter Camp Committee we would like to extend a cordial invitation to all troops and a big thanks to all who have contributed with their time and effort to make Winter Camp the great experience it is.
-Last year’s Winter Camp was a success, and we are looking forward to ANOTHER Great Winter Camp Again..
+Last year’s Winter Camp was a success, and we are looking forward to ANOTHER Great Winter Camp Again.

 This year’s Winter Camp will be a Short Term Camp.
 All classes will be held at Camp Perry and will start at 1:00 pm on Tuesday, December 26, 2023 and we’re ending camp on Friday, December 29, 2023 after 2nd Period with a 1:00 pm departure (or earlier) time allowing everyone to make it home in time to enjoy the end of year.
 The gates will open at 11:00 am Tuesday December 26, 2023—Leaders/SPL Meeting at 12:00 pm in Gym.
 On December 26, 2023—3rd, 4th and 5th Period classes will take place and only 1st and 2nd Period classes will take place on December 29, 2023 Please read this Leaders’ Guide thoroughly, since changes have been made.
 Troops attending should register as soon as possible since class space is limited.

 ALL SCOUT LEADERS NEED TO COMPLETE THE ADULT LEADER PARTICIPATION APPLICATION BY THURSDAY DECEMBER 14, 2023.
 PLEASE FAX TO THE SCOUT OFFICE at 956-421-4950